How can I get more information on CUSTOMS (new student orientation)?

 What if I get the same math teacher next semester (if I didn't pass last semester)?
 Can I drop it and get a different teacher?

 During the first week of each semester, you can easily drop and add classes.
 However, there is a point where you can no longer add a class without that instructor's approval.
 It is important that you know of a class section opening before you drop; you wouldn't want to be left with a dropped class and nothing to add.
-Please refer to the schedule book for specific dates of the term you are enrolled.
+Please refer to the Registration Guide for specific dates associated with the term you are enrolled.

 I am having trouble with my math classes.
 Are there tutoring services available?